Alwilda f History

 Meaning uncertain.
 This is the name of the patron saint of the island of Jersey in the English Channel.
 He was a 6th-century hermit whose name was recorded in Latin as Helerius

 Hiawatha m History, Indigenous American, Iroquois

 .
 This was the name of a Mohawk or Onondaga leader who founded the Iroquois Confederacy, possibly in the 15th century.
 He was later the subject of a fictionalized 1855 poem by Henry Wadsworth Longfellow.

 From the Late Latin name Innocentius

-.
-This form is used by Dutch Catholics.
+is typically used in daily life.
 In English, it is used primarily to refer to the 1st-century Jewish historian Titus Flavius Josephus.